adon-cloudcannon/landing-page-test/src/collections/posts/share-common-components-and-syndicate-content-with-site-mounting-on-cloudcannon.md

 ### Standard Plan

-On CloudCannon’s Standard Plan, you can make up to four Site Mounting connections — that’s enough to connect both a central components repository to both your staging and your production branches of two different CloudCannon sites, without the need for Git submodules and prebuild scripts.
+On CloudCannon’s Standard Plan, you're automatically ready to connect a central components repository to both your staging and your production branches of two different CloudCannon sites — without the need for Git submodules and prebuild scripts.

 * Mount source files
 * Make up to four Site Mounting Connections